 What is Grasscloth?

-Grasscloth is the umbrella term for wallcoverings made of woven, natural fibres like jute, sisal & raffia.
-They contain lots of texture and uneven threads.
-This frayed texture equals instant warmth and layers of dimension in your space.
+Grasscloth is an umbrella term for wallcoverings made of woven, natural fibres like jute, sisal & raffia.
+They contain lots of texture, uneven threads and even knots.
+This frayed weave equals instant warmth, luxury and layers of dimension in your space.

 Why use Grasscloth?